spataphore1337/faststream/docs/docs/en/getting-started/subscription/index.md

         ...
     ```

+!!! note "Technical details"

+    Such functions run in a ThreadPool using `#!python anyio.to_thread.run_sync()`, so they don't block the event loop.

 ## Message Body Serialization

 Generally, **FastStream** uses your function type annotation to serialize incoming message body with [**Pydantic**](https://docs.pydantic.dev){.external-link target="_blank"}.
 This is similar to how [**FastAPI**](https://fastapi.tiangolo.com){.external-link target="_blank"} works (if you are familiar with it).